 “Is it because you’re religious?”

-Since I quit drinking, I’ve been asked all the questions above.
-Several times.
+Since I stopped drinking, I’ve been asked ALL of these questions.
+Several times!

 Myth 2: We all go to meetings